-The CELTA in Ecuador has several features that maximize the support you need to succeed on the course.
+The CELTA at IH Montañita has several features that maximize the support you need to succeed on the course.
 There are language awareness development workshops on the course so that you learn how to research grammar and how to best present it in the classroom.
-On our CELTA, you receive double or triple the amount of time provided on a typical CELTA dedicated to professional coaching — one-on-one feedback from your trainers about your previous teaching practice and assistance with planning your next lessons.
-You submit a draft plan to your trainers for feedback the (course) day before you teach so you have plenty of time to rehearse any changes.
+On our CELTA, you receive double or triple the amount of time provided on a typical CELTA dedicated to professional coaching and one-on-one feedback from your trainers about your previous teaching practice and assistance with planning your next lessons.

 We pride ourselves on an excellent track record of assisting alumni in active job placement.
 We have developed relationships with the most reputable employers in Ecuador, which exclusively or preferentially hire teachers certified at our centre.
 Whether you decide to stay in or around Ecuador we do everything we can to make sure that you get a good teaching job.

 English teaching is not very well paid in Latin America.
 Ecuador is no exception.
 There are some well paid jobs but not many.
 You can expect to make enough money to live comfortably but you will not make your fortune teaching English in Latin America.
 If you just want to make money go to the Far East or the Middle East.